amcneil36/amcneil36.github.io/blogs/test-driven-development-recommendations.md

 We will use TDD to solve this problem.

 The first step is to write down some scenarios that we are interested in testing.
-We should aim to get most of the scenarios written down right now.
-This list we are making is not finalized though.
-As we attempt to solve these problems, we might discover new problems.
-If this happens, we can always add or remove scenarios from our list of tests.
+We should aim to get most of the scenarios written down right now but it may not be all of them.
 ```
 add two positive numbers
 add one positive and one negative number